madhu2b4u/JourneyApp/README.md

-# Divine Journey - Posts and Post Details Features (MVVM Clean Architecture)
+# Journey App - Posts and Post Details Features (MVVM Clean Architecture)

 This project demonstrates the implementation of the **Posts** and **Post Details** features using the MVVM architecture in Jetpack Compose, with **Dagger-Hilt** for dependency injection.